openshift/origin/examples/simple-ruby-app/README.md

         DB password is dQfUlnTG

-14. Make an additional change to your ruby sample app.rb file and push it.
+13. Make an additional change to your ruby sample app.rb file and push it.
  * If you do not have the webhook enabled, you'll have to manually trigger another build:

             $ curl -s -A "GitHub-Hookshot/github" -H "Content-Type:application/json" -H "X-Github-Event:push" -d @buildinvoke/pushevent.json http://localhost:8080/osapi/v1beta1/buildConfigHooks/build100/secret101/github

-15. Repeat steps 7-8
+14. Repeat steps 7-8

-16. Locate the container running the ruby application and kill it:
+15. Locate the container running the ruby application and kill it:

-        $ docker kill `docker ps | grep origin-ruby-sample | awk '{print $1}'`
+        $ docker kill `docker ps | grep /usr/bin/ruby | awk '{print $1}'`

-17. Use 'docker ps' to watch as OpenShift automatically recreates the killed container using the latest version of your image.
+16. Use 'docker ps' to watch as OpenShift automatically recreates the killed container using the latest version of your image.
 Once the container is recreated, curl the application to see the change you made in step 14.

         $ curl localhost:5432